 Wrocław Baroque Ensemble can boast an impressive recording catalogue (CD Accord), which includes a series of CD albums dedicated to a Baroque repertoire featuring mainly works by the Polish composers – Grzegorz Gerwazy Gorczycki, Barłomiej Pękiel, and Marcin Mielczewski.
 The series is available on Spotify and worldwide distributed by Naxos, earning positive international reviews on MusicWeb International, ClassicsToday.com and Fanfare Archive.
-In 2013, 2015, 2017 and 2018 the albums were nominated to a prestigious Polish music award, Fryderyk.
-One of them, with music by Grzegorz Gerwazy Gorczycki was awarded the Wrocław Music Prize in 2013.
+In 2013, 2015, 2017, 2018 and 2019 the albums were nominated to a prestigious Polish music award, Fryderyk.
+In 2019, Mielczewski II won a Fryderyk in the Early Music category.
+Another album, with music by Grzegorz Gerwazy Gorczycki was awarded the Wrocław Music Prize in 2013.
 In 2015, the group released The Salzburg Marian Mass by W.A.
 Mozart in collaboration with the NFM Boys’ Choir.

 The ensemble has been invited by renowned international festivals, such as International Festival Wratislavia Cantans, Emilia Romagna Festival, Usedomer Musikfestival, and Ohrid Summer Festival.
 Additionally, the group regularly performs in Poland, and has recently been preparing new recordings – a CD with all the preserved works by Stanisław Sylwester Szarzyński is to be released soon.